DKMitt/mlbt/README.md

 # Mini Library Book Tracker :blue_book:

-### Description: A library application that tracks the books at the Northwestern University department of Material Science and Engineering.
+### Description: A full-stack library application that tracks the books at the Northwestern University department of Material Science and Engineering.
 Facilitates access for students and faculty.

 ### File Structure: